Code-Institute-Submissions/DiscoverChina-MS2/README.md

 * "I want my users to learn of different tourist destinations in the recommended locations"

 ### User Stories
-* "I want to know why i should visit China"
+* "I want to know where i should visit China"
 * "I want to see some recommended locations in China"
 * "I want to learn about tourist destinations in China if i decide to visit"
 * "I do all my online searches on mobile"
+* "I want to see the location on a map"
 * "I want to be able to get in contact with more questions"

 ### Surface